TianyuCheng/Latte/codebases/README.md

 - Assume the Function name for a loss layer contains "LossLayer"

+- The function you use for add\_connection must be defined as a lambda function.

 References
 --------
 We primarily referred to the Latte Paper provided in the course CS380C Compilers.